THE-PHOENIX-777-TDW/Random-File-Picker/README.md

 ### How it works (RFP.py) :-
 ~~~
- Step 1 :- Enter the number of files you wish to select.
+ Step 1 :- Enter the Source directory to select files from.

- Step 2 :- Enter the Source directory to select files from.
+ Step 2 :- Enter the Destination directory to move the files to.

- Step 3 :- Enter the Destination directory to move the files to.
+ Step 3 :- Enter the Number of files you wish to select.

  Step 4 :- Details of the transfer will be printed listing the affected files.
 ~~~